Almost mathematics, Persistence module, and Tamarkin category: Higher-dimensional APT

 \begin{RMK}If $n=2$, the category $K$ is of the form $1 \leftarrow 0 \rightarrow 2$, so the colimit diagram is a pushout diagram.
 In this sense, we obtain a splitting result similar to \cite[Proposition 3.1.10]{guillermou2019sheaves}.

-However, we do not know how to generalize the corollary if intersections of cones are more complicated as we do not know any combinatorial structure like fan to organize the data. \end{RMK}
+However, we do not know how to generalize the corollary if intersections of cones are more complicated because we do not know any combinatorial structure like a fan to organize the data. \end{RMK}

 \begin{RMK}It is explained in \cite[Corollary 3.4.3]{guillermou2019sheaves} that for a closed convex cone $\sigma$, and $F\in \Sh(\bR^n)$, we have $\SS(F)\subset \bR^n\times \sigma $ implies that $\SS(H^iF) \subset \bR^n\times \sigma$ for all $i\in \bZ$.
 (The converse is also true by \cite[Exercise V.6]{KS90}.)